FScociety/EasyAutomation/README.md

 - Batch runnning multiple script at once
 - Quick access to text editor while staying in 3d view
 - Easy variable exposing to the UI
+- Global scripts that can be easily linked into every file

 ## EasyAutomation format